 The day is dedicated to the encounter with the Yacuba, also known as the Dan.

 We visit villages built on hillsides and characterized by big round huts with thatched roofs – some of the houses are decorated with frescos made by women during ceremonial periods.

-Amid scented branches of coffee plantation and in the shadow of an enormous Iroko tree, we visit a large pond inhabited by venerated catfish, custodians of ancestors.
-Soon the echoes of tam-tams and the shouts of the initiated tell the masks that it is time to leave the sacred forest … so they appear and offer us unforgettable emotions.
+Amid the scented branches of a coffee plantation and in the shadow of an enormous Iroko tree, we visit a large pond inhabited by venerated catfish, custodians of ancestors.
+Soon the echoes of tam-tams and the shouts of the initiated tell the masks that it is time to leave the sacred forest, so they appear and offer us unforgettable emotions.